maidsafe/rfcs/proposed/0000-crust-refactor/crust-library.md

 `controller` is used to perform almost all the other functionality of crust. it implements `Sync` and it's methods borrow `self` immutably allowing it to be borrowed and used throughout the rest of the program. `controller` can be used to
- * Add/remove/list listening endpoints on the service's internal `Acceptor`.
+ * Add/remove/list endpoints on the service's internal set of listening endpoints.
  * Tell the service about external hole-punching servers.
  * Get the local hole-punching server's addresses.
  * Perform connections and rendezvous connections.